grafana/agent/docs/sources/flow/getting-started/migrating-from-static.md

 ### Debugging

-1. If the convert command cannot convert a [Static] configuration, diagnostic information is sent to `stderr`.
+1. If the convert command can't convert a [Static][] configuration, diagnostic information is sent to `stderr`.
    You can use the `--bypass-errors` flag to bypass any non-critical issues and output the {{< param "PRODUCT_NAME" >}} configuration using a best-effort conversion.

    {{% admonition type="caution" %}}